edwin-lai/stellaris-species-generator/readme.md

 #Stellaris Species Creator

+Single page web app for creating species in the space strategy game Stellaris.
+Over 8800 users and counting!

 ##Name & Portrait

 Users can enter a name for their species and their empire.
 They can also select an appearance for their species.